 To identify your organization’s configuration baseline, conduct a manual or solution-assisted assessment of your environment against CIS benchmarks.
 If you’re using an automated solution, it should provide clear reporting to show how close your organization is to full compliance.
 With manual assessments, you’ll need to develop a simple reporting process that clearly articulates your organization’s current position.
 Finally, agree on a timeline with all stakeholders to bring the organization into full compliance.

 Interpreting the result of further assessments is simple.
-Further assessments should be conducted regularly to an agreed schedule, and reporting from each assessment should demonstrate progress toward full compliance.
+Further assessments should be conducted regularly according to an agreed schedule, and reporting from each assessment should demonstrate progress toward full compliance.
 Critically, each assessment report should demonstrate that the organization is on track to achieve full compliance within the agreed timescales.
 To this end, it may be helpful to agree on some simple CIS benchmark metrics, e.g., based on the number of outstanding issues.

-Applying CIS Benchmarks with CimTrak
+Applying CIS Benchmarks At Scale with CimTrak

-CimTrak is an IT integrity, security, and compliance toolset helping to automate the CIS benchmark assessment and reporting process.
-This provides the ability to track your organization’s progress over time, and drastically reduce the resources and level of effort needed to achieve and maintain compliance.
+CimTrak is an IT integrity, security, and compliance toolset helping to automate the CIS Benchmark assessment and reporting process.
+This provides the ability to track your organization’s progress over time and drastically reduce the resources and level of effort needed to achieve and maintain compliance.

-CimTrak monitors your environment in real-time and helps assess asset configuration against CIS benchmarks.
+CimTrak monitors your environment in real-time and helps assess asset configuration against CIS Benchmarks.
 Where misconfigurations exist, CimTrak raises an alert and creates a report that details precisely how to bring affected assets into compliance.

 This functionality makes it easy for organizations to:

 Determine their starting point.
-CimTrak’s automated monitoring provides a clear picture of how your environment stacks up against CIS benchmarks.
+CimTrak’s automated monitoring provides a clear picture of how your environment stacks up against CIS Benchmarks.

 Track progress towards full compliance.
-Manual assessments and reporting are resource intensive and prone to human error.
-CimTrak provides an accurate, real-time view of your organization’s progress toward full compliance with CIS benchmarks.
+Manual assessments and reporting are resource-intensive and prone to human error.
+CimTrak provides an accurate, real-time view of your organization’s progress toward full compliance with CIS Benchmarks.

 Stop misconfiguration issues from creeping in.
 Assets and files are accessed and changed constantly, making it easy for assets to fall out of compliance.
 CimTrak raises an alert the moment a new configuration issue arises, making it easy to avoid backsliding between assessments.